Playstyle & Rotation

 General Playstyle

 The core gameplay of a Holy Paladin revolves around a straightforward build-and-spend playstyle.
-We use Holy Power-generating abilities like Holy Shock to accumulate Holy Power, which is then spent on abilities like Word of Glory.
+We use Holy Power generating abilities like Holy Shock and Judgement to accumulate Holy Power, which is then spent on abilities like Word of Glory and Light of Dawn.

 If you're new to playing a Holy Paladin, the first essential skill to master is to always keep at least one charge of Holy Shock on cooldown and ensuring you are consistently spending your Holy Power.